ad9311/rtomlcop/README.md

 To begin using RTomlCop follow these steps:
 - Clone this project `git clone https://github.com/ad9311/rtomlcop.git` using your terminal.
 - Then change directory `cd rtomlcop`
-- There is already a sample.toml file you can use or provided another one.
+- There is already a sample.toml file you can use or provide another one.
 - Pass the filename with its extentsion as an argument `bin/rtomlcop.rb <file_name_with_extension>`
 - If no file provided or the file does not exists the program will terminate.
 - If you want to check several files do them one by one.